For emergency services, call our 24/7 Emergency Response Hotline (208) 907-3830

 CTR Mold Removal Process

 Mold removal and remediation can seem overwhelming.
 Fortunately, CTR’s trained professionals will revive the condition and quality of your residence.
 Call (208) 907-3830 to speak with a certified technician about your water damage.
-If you contact a mold remediation specialist to remove, clean, and disinfect the contaminated area, you can expect the following:
+If you contact a mold remediation specialist in Idaho to remove, clean, and disinfect the contaminated area, you can expect the following:

 Provide pre-remediation samples